This manual is currently being updated for SEB 2.1.16.

 Dock Command Items

-- Show Back to Start Button: This button in the SEB task bar reloads the current web page.
-Shows warning if enabled in Browser settings tab.
+- Show Reload Button: Reloads current web page.
+Shows warning if enabled in Browser settings pane.

 The command items enabled above will be displayed in the SEB Dock when their functionality is enabled as well (Browser pane/Allow Navigation & Allow Reload, Exam pane/Back to Start Button/Use Start URL or Custom URL, Security Pane/Allow QR Code Config).
 If not enabled above, those commands will be displayed in the (enabled) browser toolbar or otherwise/in addition in the slider menu.
 The Navigation and Reload command items are displayed only once (either in the browser toolbar, dock or slider menu).
 Back to Start and Scan Config QR Code are displayed in the dock according to the setting above and at the same time (or at least) in the slider menu.